 LLC – Living Learning Communities are residential environments where students with similar interests live together.
-They then are offered special programs to work to help encourage the theme of the community.
-Some examples of LLC’s are the Outdoor enthusiast floor, the FIRST Robotics floor, the Honors floor and more!
+Some examples of LLC’s are the Outdoor Enthusiast floor, the FIRST Robotics floor, the Honors floor, and more!

 MBA – Master of Business Administration

-Moodle – Moodle is the site students use for submitting assignments, checking syllabi and checking grades.
-Each class will have it’s own sub page and has a space for asynchronous/forum based learning.
+Moodle – Moodle is the site students use for submitting assignments, checking syllabi, and checking grades.
+Each class will have its own sub-page and a space for asynchronous/forum-based learning.

-MPRs – or Multipurpose Rooms, these rooms are located in the second floor of the Student Center and are available for clubs and organizations to use for meeting spaces or other events.
+MPRs – or Multipurpose Rooms, these rooms are located on the second floor of the Student Center and are available for clubs and organizations to use for meeting spaces or other events.

 OChem – Organic Chemistry

-Old Snell– Downtown Campus building, currently undergoing renovation to become apartment housing and public auditorium space.
+Old Snell– Downtown Campus building, which has become public apartment housing and public auditorium space.

-The Pep Band – The Clarkson Pep Band has a storied history playing at hockey games and at other on campus events since 1964.
-They were one of the first college pep band to start playing current hits at hockey games and still claim to be “The Best Band in the East’.
+The Pep Band – The Clarkson Pep Band has a storied history of playing at hockey games and at other on-campus events since 1964.
+They were one of the first college pep bands to start playing current hits at hockey games and still claim to be “The Best Band in the East’.
 The Pep Band travels with the hockey teams making for a great opportunity to see other arenas and play against other bands.

-Peoplesoft – Database used for enrollment in classes, end of semester grades, and other financial information.
-When compared to Moodle this is more an administrative site for Clarkson’s SAS (scroll down for this one!) rather than an academic focused page.
+Peoplesoft/MyCU – Database used for enrollment in classes, end-of-semester grades, and other financial information.
+When compared to Moodle, this is more of an administrative site for Clarkson’s SAS (scroll down for this one!) rather than an academic-focused page.

 The Pit – Hamlin & Powers are the dormitories at the bottom of the hill across the road from Clarkson Ave. and Kinney’s.
-Referred to as the ‘The Pit’ due to being at the bottom of the hill, this is a residence hall when some sophomores and upperclassmen have the option to stay.
-While it is further away from the rest of campus than, say The Quad, it is closer to get into town.
+Referred to as the ‘The Pit’ due to being at the bottom of the hill, this is a residence hall where some sophomores and upperclassmen have the option to stay.
+While it is further away from the rest of the campus, it is closer to downtown.

-The Quad – The Quad refers to the group of four freshman dormitories; Ross, Brooks, Cubley and Reynolds.
-This is where the grand majority of freshman are housed during their first semester.
-Each hall has four floors with two bathrooms at the end of each, and one RA per floor as well.
-In the center is the RA Office, laundry services, a classroom/tutoring center and the Ross-Brooks Cafe (Ro Bro).
+The Quad – The Quad refers to the group of four freshman dormitories; Ross, Brooks, Cubley, and Reynolds.
+This is where the grand majority of freshmen are housed during their first year.
+Each hall has four floors with two bathrooms at the end of each, and one RA per floor.
+In the center are the RA Office, laundry services, a classroom/tutoring center, and the Ross-Brooks Dining Hall (Ro Bro).

-RD – Resident Director, who oversees the whole Residence Life building or grouping of buildings and the RAs in their buildings.
+RD – Resident Director, who oversees the whole Residence Life building or grouping of buildings and the RAs in those buildings.

-SAS – or Student Administrative Services is where a current student would go for assistance with financial aid, registrar offices and bursar or accounts receivables.
+SAS – or Student Achievement Services is where a current student would go for assistance with financial aid, registrar offices, and bursar or accounts receivables.

-The Servery – The primary campus dining option located in the second floor of the Student Center, this is also where the late night food options are available outside the hours of usual dining.
+The Servery – The primary campus dining option is located on the second floor of the Student Center, this is also where the late-night food options are available outside the hours of usual dining.

-Schoolie – A nickname for students enrolled in The Clarkson School program.
+Schoolie – A nickname for students enrolled in The Clarkson School (TCS) program.

-SPEED – Student Projects for Engineering Experience and Design, which are 12 engineering competition design teams that compete regionally, nationally and internationally.
+SPEED – Student Projects for Engineering Experience and Design, which are 13 engineering competition design teams that compete regionally, nationally, and internationally.

-SSC – The Student Success Center is where student go for academic support services such as tutoring, test prep services and writing workshops.
+SSC – The Student Success Center is where students go for academic support services such as tutoring, test prep services, and writing workshops.